Last updated: July 1, 2026

 Premium travel: where costs compound quickly

-A ryokan in Hakone runs ¥15,000–30,000/night per person (meals often included).
-A traditional inn in Kyoto’s Higashiyama runs ¥20,000–45,000/night.
+A ryokan in Hakone runs ¥15,000-30,000/night per person, meals usually included.
+A traditional inn in Kyoto’s Higashiyama runs ¥20,000-45,000/night.
 An omakase sushi dinner starts at ¥15,000/person and can reach ¥40,000 at serious counters.
-Premium is not necessarily wasteful — a single ryokan night is a genuine cultural experience — but two or three of these in a row changes the budget category entirely.
+Premium isn’t wasteful — a single ryokan night is a real cultural experience — but stacking two or three in a row changes the budget category entirely.

 | Meal type | Price range (¥) | Price range ($) | Notes |